SLAP tear

-A SLAP tear or SLAP lesion is an injury to the glenoid labrum (fibrocartilaginous rim attached around the margin of the glenoid cavity in the shoulder blade).
-SLAP is an acronym for "superior labral tear from anterior to posterior".
+A SLAP tear or SLAP lesion is an injury to the superior glenoid labrum (fibrocartilaginous rim attached around the margin of the glenoid cavity in the shoulder blade) that initiates in the back of the labrum and stretches toward the front into the attachment point of the long head of the biceps tendon.
+SLAP is an acronym for "Superior Labrum Anterior and Posterior".
+SLAP lesions are commonly seen in overhead throwing athletes but middle-aged labor workers can also be affected, and they can be caused by chronic overuse or an acute stretch injury of the shoulder.

 Symptoms

 Several symptoms are common but not specific: